FrancoisCarouge/Kalman/README.md

 This package explores what could be a Kalman filter implementation a la standard library.
 The following concerns are considered:
 - Separation of the application domain and integration needs.
 - Separation of the mathematical concepts and linear algebra implementation.
-- Generalization of the modern C++ language and library support.
+- Generalization and specialization of modern language and library support.

 ## Selected Tradeoffs